fallenpegasus/openshift-smsgroup/README.md

 If you use a US NANP number, with no international messaging, Twilio will charge you USD1.00/month for the phone number, and USD0.01 per SMS sent and received.

 For example, if you have ten people in the group, it will cost eleven cents every time someone sends it a message.
 One cent for the incoming.
-And one cent for each of the ten outgoing messages.
-This is in addition to whatever your cellphone carriers are charging for texting.
+And one cent for each of the ten outgoing messages.This is in addition to whatever your cellphone carriers are charging for texting.

 MongoDB